Living-with-machines/zooniverse-analysis-workshop/README.md

 However, for the purposes of this workshop, we will work on Colab.

-To open the Colab Notebook follow this link: //// TODO: add link ////
+To open the Colab Notebook, follow this link: //// TODO: add link ////

-### 1. Upload the annotations

-First, we need to upload the data.
-On the left side of the Colab interface you might see there is a folder called `Sample Data`.
-If it is hidden you can click on the icon of the folder.
+Once you are inside your Colab Notebook, you need to upload the data.
+On the left side of the Colab interface you will see a folder called `Sample Data`.
+If it is hidden you can click on the icon of the folder:

 <img src="images/annotations-json-to-csv/8-colab-upload.png?raw=true" alt="A screenshot that shows where to drag the files in the colab interface" style="max-width:75%;" title="Screenshot of the colab interface and where to upload the files." />

 Drag and drop your files in the `sample_data` folder.

 Now you are ready to start processing your data.
 To do so let’s move to the notebook.

+### Option 2: On your own computer

+TODO: Write intro + expand list below.
+Note that this is a little bit more involved and requires a pre-existing installation of Jupyter Notebooks and Python on your computer. <!-- As suggested by @mialondon in PR #3 -->

+1. Terminal: Clone repository + `cd` (note what @mialondon suggested in #4 that we may need specific instructions for mac/Windows here)
+2. Move your classifications + subjects into the folder (or know where they are located on your computer)
+3. `jupyter notebook` command
+4. Now, you are ready to start processing your data.